Jackman3005/jackman3005.github.io/src/_posts/2018-08-07-initial-commit.md

 **Hello folks!
 Welcome to my new blog, `code crazy`.**

-Have you ever wondered who are the *great* Samaritan's of Stack Overflow who swoop in and save the day answering poor fools questions?
+Have you ever wondered who are the *great* Samaritan's of Stack Overflow who swoop in and save the day answering poor fool's questions?

 Are they real humans? (seriously... aliens?)
 Because, throughout my career as a Software Engineer Consultant, I rarely find anyone willing to give back to the online community.
 Personally, I've